 Pro-tip: This is a quick and easy recipe so making it fresh is the best way to enjoy it.
 Get rid of excess cucumber juice so that your tzatziki sauce isn’t watery the next day.

 1. Prepare the Cucumber.
 Peel cucumber, if desired, then using the larger holes on a box shredder or grater, shred the cucumber.
-Place the shredded cucumber in a strainer placed over a bowl and sprinkle a pinch of salt.
-Stir the grated cucumber gently and set aside along them to release their juice while you prep the remaining ingredients.
+Place the shredded cucumber in a strainer placed over a bowl and sprinkle it with a pinch of salt which will help remove all the excess water.
+Give it a gentle stir then set aside while you prep the remaining ingredients.

 2. Combine Ingredients: In a medium bowl, combine shredded cucumber and Greek yogurt then gently stir.
 Add the minced garlic, lemon juice, freshly chopped dill, salt, and pepper, and stir to combine.